mmz-potsdam/Weimar-Jewish-Berlin/README.md

 # Weimar-Jewish-Berlin

-In this repo we collect datasets that relate to Weimar Jewish Berlin and its East European Jewish migrants.
+In this repo we collect or link to datasets that relate to Weimar Jewish Berlin and its East European Jewish migrants.